 (f) Swearing of Jurors.
 No one shall be sworn as a juror until the jury has been accepted by the parties or until all challenges have been exhausted.

 (g) Alternate Jurors.

 (h) Interview of a Juror.
 A party who believes that grounds for legal challenge to a verdict exist may move for an order permitting an interview of a juror or jurors to determine whether the verdict is subject to the challenge.
-The motion shall be served within 10 days after rendition of the verdict unless good cause is shown for the failure to make the motion within that time.
-The motion shall state the name and address of each juror to be interviewed and the grounds for challenge that the party believes may exist.
-After notice and hearing, the trial judge shall enter an order denying the motion or permitting the interview.
+The motion must be served within 15 days after rendition of the verdict unless good cause is shown for the failure to make the motion within that time.
+The motion must state the name and address of each juror to be interviewed and the grounds for challenge that the party believes may exist.
+After notice and hearing, the trial judge must enter an order denying the motion or permitting the interview.
 If the interview is permitted, the court may prescribe the place, manner, conditions, and scope of the interview.

 (i) Communication with the Jury.
 This rule governs all communication between the judge or courtroom personnel and jurors.

 (2) Exception for Certain Routine Communication.
 The court must, by pretrial order or by statement on the record with opportunity for objection, set forth the scope of routine ex parte communication to be permitted and the limits imposed by the court with regard to such communication.

 (A) Routine ex parte communication between the bailiff or other courtroom personnel and the jurors, limited to juror comfort and safety, may occur off the record.

 (B) In no event shall ex parte communication between courtroom personnel and jurors extend to matters that may affect the outcome of the trial, including statements containing any fact or opinion concerning a party, attorney, or procedural matter or relating to any legal issue or lawsuit.